Skip to main content

 Audio

-Although some laptops offer adequate sound right out of the box, such as the MacBook Pro, most laptops don’t have the room to fit decent speakers inside the casing.
+Although some laptops offer good sound right out of the box, such as the MacBook Pro with its excellent six-speaker configuration, most laptops don’t have the room to fit decent speakers inside the casing.
 Most laptops provide ports to connect headphones or external speakers if you want a more immersive listening experience, although there’s a movement among some vendors to do away with the audio jack.
-The Dell XPS 13 and XPS 13 Plus are two examples.
+The Dell XPS 13 is one example.

 Memory